FusionAuth/fusionauth-site/_drafts/all-your-passwords-are-belong-to-us.md

 Great question.
 Here's the answer:

+{:.tight}
-> If you let humans use short passwords that they can remember, you need to decrease `computerSpeed`.
+> If you let humans use short passwords that they can remember, you need to decrease the value of `computeSpeed` in order to maintain a level of security.
 >
-> If you force humans to use password generators that create really long passwords, you don't need to change anything.
+> If you force humans to use password generators that create really long passwords, you don't need to change anything because the value of `computeSpeed` becomes much less important as it relates to the security of your password.

-Let's assume we are going to let humans use short passwords.
-This means that we need to decrease the `computerSpeed` value.
+Let's assume we are going to allow the user of short passwords.
+This means that we need to decrease the `computeSpeed` value which means we need to slow down the computation of the hash.
 How do we accomplish that?

-The way that the security industry has been solving this problem is by using more and more complex algorithms that cause the computer to spend more time generating one-way hashes.
+The way that the security industry has been solving this problem is by continuing to increase the algorithm complexity which in turn causes the computer to spend more time generating one-way hashes.
 Examples of these algorithms include BCrypt, SCrypt, PBKDF2, and others.
-These algorithms are specifically designed to cause the CPU/GPU of the computer to take an exorbitant amount of time generating a single hash.
-If we can reduce the `computerSpeed` value from `4.4e13` all the way down to `1,000`, even our numbers for passwords between 6 and 8 characters long become much better:
+These algorithms are specifically designed to cause the CPU/GPU of the computer to take an excessive amount of time generating a single hash.

+If we can reduce the `computeSpeed` value from `4.4e13` to `1,000`, even our numbers for passwords between 6 and 8 characters long become much better:

 ```
 computerPower = 1e3